×

 Learn more about audio description services >

-Ok, I’m translating my film, but which languages should I choose?
+Which languages should I choose?

 I could write an entire book on identifying the best languages and markets to translate film.
 It’s a vast and complex topic.